neuralpain/qbactivator/README.md

 ### A few things before you start

-- There is no need for you to run the insatller manually or enter any keys into the installer.
+- There is no need for you to manually run the insatller or enter any keys into the installer.
 The script will take care of that part for you.
 All you need to do is move your mouse and click the "Next" and "Finish" buttons.
-Do not launch QuickBooks after installation: uncheck the "Launch QuickBooks" box before you click Finish.
+Do not launch QuickBooks after installation: uncheck the "Launch QuickBooks" box before you click "Finish".

 - Normally, it's recommended to avoid installing updates through the application because there's a high chance that it will be blocked in the future; but I haven't had any issues when testing with **MANUAL** updates downloaded from Intuit.

-- QuickBooks is installed as Pro Multistore only.
-There is no support for Basic (except on POSv11) or Pro level (because why would you even want that).
+- If you ever need to cancel the installation for whatever reason, you can close the activator afterwards and start it again.
+It has not started any additional processes during that time so it will be fine.

+### Highest level of activation for each version
+- v11 - Pro
+- v12 - Basic
+- v18 & v19 - Pro Multistore

 > **Warning**
 > This activator was designed to work with only a single version of QuickBooks POS installed.
 If there are multiple versions, it will use the most recent version of the software, and that may cause unexpected results.
 Caution is advised.
 Uninstall all previous versions of QuickBooks POS.